 Our standard offerings, underwritten by Lloyd’s of London and other top insurers, include:

 Protecting your Employees

 Group Health: Clements’ affordable group health plans allow organizations to provide employees with a variety of benefits, including deductible amount options, minimal out-of-pocket expense for medical costs, and access to a global network of healthcare professionals, with direct billing to 6,000 doctors and hospitals worldwide.
 An annual physical with a caregiver back in the U.S. is also included.
 Medical evacuation and repatriation is available with every policy.

 Personal Accident: Provides your employees and beneficiaries with financial compensation in the unfortunate event of an accident during an international trip or living and working overseas.
 It offers 24 hour cover for Accidental Death and Dismemberment (AD&D), Disablement and pays for Medical Expense, Medical Evacuation and Repatriation.
 Personal Accident benefits are payable in addition to DBA or Workers Compensation benefits.

-Group Life Insurance: Clements offers international Group Life Insurance, an essential type of coverage that protects your employees’ beneficiaries against future financial burdens should an untimely loss occur, anywhere in the world.
+Group Life Insurance: Clements offers international Group Life Insurance to protect your employees’ beneficiaries against future financial burdens should an untimely loss occur, anywhere in the world.
 Clients are able to purchase coverage in amounts proportionate to annual salary and add coverage based on individual needs.
-Coverage is worldwide, including for individuals working in high-risk areas*.
+Coverage is worldwide, including for individuals working in high-risk areas*. *Limits and restrictions apply.

 Foreign Voluntary Workers' Compensation & Employer's Liability: Statutory benefits paid to an employee or qualified dependents or medical providers as a result of job-related injury or illness, regardless of employer’s negligence or responsibility for the injury or illness.
 Employers Liability is coverage for suits arising out work-related injury or illness, typically involving negligence or allegations of negligence by the employer.